CircuitCrafter07/Week-1/VSD_riskV/week1/Day4/README.md

 # Day 4: Gate-Level Simulation (GLS), Blocking vs. Non-Blocking in Verilog, and Synthesis-Simulation Mismatch

-Welcome to Day 4 of the RTL Workshop!
-Today’s session focuses on three essential topics in digital design:
+Welcome to Day 4 of the RISK-V tapeout Workshop!
+3rd’s session focuses on three essential topics in digital design:

 - **Gate-Level Simulation (GLS)**
 - **Blocking vs. Non-Blocking Assignments in Verilog**
 - **Synthesis-Simulation Mismatch**

-You’ll learn both the theory and practical implications, complete with hands-on labs to reinforce your understanding.
+We have learned both the theory and practical implications, complete with hands-on labs to reinforce your understanding.

 ---